RedHatInsights/rhc/README.md

 descending order.

 1. Deactivates the `yggdrasil` (or branded `rhcd`) service.
-2. Unregisters the system from Red Hat Insights.
+2. Unregisters the system from Red Hat Lightspeed.
 3. Unregisters the system from Red Hat Subscription Management.

 `rhc` (the front-end client) is not the same thing as